 And most likely, we see what’s wrong with us.
 We look for evidence to justify our unworthiness of love.
 We judge ourselves.

-She is now inviting us to shift from the habit of judgment to habit of assessment.
+She is now inviting us to shift from the habit of judgment to the habit of assessment.
 We still see what needs improvement, but with the absence of judgment, and with the presence of love.

 Loving ourselves means honoring ourselves, remembering that we are pure, divine consciousness and love.
 It means accepting ourselves as we are, being human in all its manifestations — pleasure and pain, terror and triumph.